What is this about?

 The STRLUS UGB aims to direct growth to the most appropriate locations.

-The Tasmanian Government has identified potential changes to the boundary to accommodate land identified through the STRLUS comprehensive review currently underway, and potential additional growth opportunities.
+The Tasmanian Government identified potential changes to the boundary to accommodate land identified through the STRLUS comprehensive review currently underway, and potential additional growth opportunities.

 It is important to note that correcting the boundary will not change the zoning of the affected land.
 Any changes to the zoning will be initiated by the local councils in accordance with LUPAA.